28 Week Old Baby: Development, Milestones & Care Tips

 Tests and Vaccinations

 During the period of four to seven months of age, the child will be given a host of vaccinations.
-The third shot of a number of vaccines is given at this time, including DTaP, polio vaccine, Hep B, Hib, PCV and rotavirus vaccines.
-These vaccinations ensure that the child does not contract diseases like diphtheria, polio, tetanus, hepatitis B, flu and some other ones as well.
+The third shot of a number of vaccines is given at this time, including DTaP, polio vaccine, Hep B, Hib, PCV and rotavirus vaccines (4).
+These vaccinations ensure that the child does not contract diseases like diphtheria, polio, tetanus, hepatitis B, flu, and some other diseases.
 If the doctor thinks that your child is at risk of being infected by meningitis, meningococcal vaccines will also be prescribed for your child.

 Games and Activities